 1650 – The Ursuline convent at Quebec was burned and then rebuilt.
 A Roman Catholic order founded in 1639, they primarily educated girls and cared for the sick and needy.

-1797 – Peter Russell, a leader of government in Upper Canada, issued a proclamation promising the “utmost severity” against anyone doing injury to the “fisheries and burial places” of the Mississauga Natives.
+1797 – Peter Russell, a leader of the government in Upper Canada, issued a proclamation promising the “utmost severity” against anyone doing injury to the “fisheries and burial places” of the Mississauga Natives.

 1813 – British and Canadian troops raided Black Rock and Buffalo in retaliation for an American attack on Newark, Ontario